 You'll be using the lap-shoulder belt.
-See the earlier part about the top strap if the child restraint has one.
+See Top Strap on page 1-53 if the child restraint has one.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- Because your vehicle has a right front passenger air bag, always move the seat as far back as it will go before securing a forward-facing child restraint.
-See "Seats" in the Index. - 2.
-Put the restraint on the seat.
+Because your vehicle has a right front passenger air bag, always move the seat as far back as it will go before securing a forward-facing child restraint, if you need to secure a forward-facing child restraint in the right front seat position.
+See Power Seats on page 1-4 or Manual Seats on page 1-3.